iloloheroes/website/README.md

 # website
-A website for Mang'oto Secondary School
+A website for Mang'oto Secondary School.
 This code represents original code for Mang'oto Secondary School written by Kaiza Ilomo